owenthereal/gotask/README.md

 ## Task Scaffolding

-`gotask` is able to generate a task scaffolding to quickly get you started for writing build task with the `--generate` or `-g` flag.
+`gotask` is able to generate a task scaffolding to quickly get you started for writing build tasks with the `--generate` or `-g` flag.
 The generated task is named as `pkg_task.go` where `pkg` is the name of the package that `gotask` is run:

 ```plain